Advertisement

 The ‘buddy’ system can make quitting twice as easy

-In a stop-smoking program in the United Kingdom, the use of a ‘buddy’ system more than doubled the success rate.
+In one stop-smoking program, the use of a ‘buddy’ system more than doubled the success rate.
 If you want to quit smoking find someone else who also wants to stop.
-You don't need to know them well; you might advertise at work or through friends.
+You don’t need to know them well; you might advertise at work or through friends.
 Ring each other at least once a day for support.

 And remember—however many times you have already tried unsuccessfully to stop in the past, the next attempt might be the one that brings success.
 The first 2 weeks are the hardest.
 You can do it!